sebasgim975/RoboCup2DSimulation/README.md

 1. Qt 13.0.1 Community Edition:

-Download Qt Creator: Visit the Qt Offline Installers page to download the installer appropriate for your operating system (Windows, macOS, or Linux).
+Download Qt Creator: Visit the [Qt Offline Installers](https://www.qt.io/download)page to download the installer appropriate for your operating system (Windows, macOS, or Linux).

 2. C++ Compiler:

 Ensure a compatible C++ compiler is installed:

 - **Windows**:
   - [MinGW-w64](https://sourceforge.net/projects/mingw-w64/) - A Windows port of the GCC (GNU Compiler Collection).
+You can download and install it from SourceForge.
   - [Microsoft Visual C++](https://visualstudio.microsoft.com/vs/features/cplusplus/) - Included as part of the Visual Studio suite.
 For free use, download the Community Edition of Visual Studio.

 - **macOS**: